Kurt Neven DuMont: Career in the Nazi era

 The publishing house M. DuMont Schauberg had good relations with the German army which distributed The Kölnische Zeitung to German soldiers on the front.
 In the summer of 1944, Neven DuMont was awarded the 1st Class Cross of War Merit with Swords by the Reich Ministry for Public Enlightenment and Propaganda, which honored special services under enemy fire or in military warfare.

 Postwar

-Following the defeat of Nazi Germany by the Allies, Cologne newspapers needed a press license to resume publication from the Allied authories.
+Following the defeat of Nazi Germany by the Allies, Cologne newspapers needed a press license to resume publication from the Allied authorities.
 While other newspapers received the licence, Kurt Neven DuMont was refused by the military government.
 It was only after the abolition of the licensing requirement for daily newspapers with the founding of the Federal Republic that Neven DuMont was able to publish the first edition of the Kölner Stadt-Anzeiger after World War II on October 29, 1949.